liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 culture in the long term.
 It also opens a lot of future opportunities for our team.

 I'm typing this blog post from Melbourne in Australia.
-Thanks to the remote-first approach communication with the rest of the team works as smoothly as if I was sitting in our office in Berlin.
+Thanks to the remote-first approach the communication with the rest of the team works as smoothly as if I was sitting in our office in Berlin.
 The biggest difference is the temperature.